 The challenge of being an actress

 Yessica has had to fight to be acknowledged as an actress.
-Her stardom on the catwalks makes the public think that acting came after Channel, but she has been acting from a very young age and it is the work she wants to dedicate herself to fully.
+Her stardom on the catwalks makes the public think that acting came after Chanel, but she has been acting from a very young age and it is the work she wants to dedicate herself to fully.

 “I am an actress by training,” she points out, I spent many hours studying and doing tryouts, and I even saw my hair fall out due to stress.
 There was a time when I had to say no to modeling jobs because I wasn’t being recognized as an actress.
 Aside from being short-lived, the modeling career is complicated.
 I always thought of doing both until I decided to focus on acting”.